 From Rose Bond’s history of Portland animation.

-In 1969, he opened PSU’s Center For The Moving Image.
+In 1969, Deinum opened PSU’s Center For The Moving Image.
 CMI offered access to equipment and an open horizon as far as the type of films you could make.
 Some students chose animation.

-Bill Plympton used CMI equipment – he was not a CMI student, but his friend, Bob Summers, was.
-Matt Groening attended screenings organized by CMI students, but was never one himself.
-Will Vinton learned to animate at Berkeley; Joan Gratz at UO.
+Art major Bill Plympton first used an animation stand at PSU in 1967.
+He was not a CMI student (he transferred to the School of Visual Arts in New York before CMI opened), but his friend and DP, Bob Summers, was.
+High school student Matt Groening attended screenings organized by CMI students, as did Berkeley graduate Will Vinton.
 CMI never offered formal instruction in animation.
 Nevertheless, it provided a meeting ground for all Portland filmmakers, including those interested in animation.

 Andries Deinum, teaching film in Portland from 1957 to 1981, could never have dreamed the size of the animation careers which came out of the decaying blue collar city he entered in 1957.